-If your child is going through a period where they are fascinated with numbers then use the things that you find to do simple math sums using shells, sticks, leaves etc. as counters.
+If your child is going through a period where they are fascinated with numbers then use the things that you find to do simple math sums using shells, sticks, leaves, etc. as counters.

 Make a measuring stick from a small stick or branch and then have fun measuring everything they find.

 Lots of experiments can be done outside and it is perfect for investigations.
-Grab a notebook, pencil and magnifying glass and see where discoveries take you.
+Grab a notebook, pencil, and magnifying glass and see where discoveries take you.

 If your child doesn't usually do art outdoors, the experience alone will excite them.
 Take a walk around the park and find a nice spot to sketch or paint or do a nature study of a specific plant or insect.
-Using clips to stop the paper blowing up is a neat little trick and will stop your little artist from getting frustrated.
-Great activity to do with a picnic and can be a good introduction to some of the great artists such as Monet.
+Using clips to stop the paper from blowing up is a neat little trick and will stop your little artist from getting frustrated.
+A great activity to do with a picnic and can be a good introduction to some of the great artists such as Monet.

-Sidewalk chalk is also a versatile activity where you can do anything from drawing to making mazes, shadow art, math and games.
+Sidewalk chalk is also a versatile activity where you can do anything from drawing to making mazes, shadow art, math, and games.